Last Updated 6/2019

 Permission must be sought from the copyright holder when:

-Library staff will work with faculty to obtain permission from publishers, distributors and other copyright holders on items.
-However, it is the responsibility of the faculty member or department to pay for permission fees when they apply.
+Library staff will work with faculty to obtain permission from publishers, distributors, and other copyright holders on items.
+However, it is the responsibility of the faculty member or department to pay permission fees when they apply.

 Questions about copyright, Fair Use or reserves may be addressed to the Roosevelt University Library Director.